Mapzone/mapzone-plugins/README.md

 mapzone.io charges a **transaction fee of 15%** of the plugin fee.

-### Example plugin fees
+### Example monthly costs

 In the follwoing **examples** the basic plugin fee is: **15€**

-One user with just personal projects:
+One user with just personal private projects:
 ```
   + mapzone.io: 9.00€ (1 x 9€ per user)
   + plugin:    15.00€ (1 x 15€ per user)